 The stenciled tile coasters would make also a great hostess or housewarming gift.
 Just tie a ribbon around them and put them in a pretty bag.

 Stenciling tile coasters is a super easy DIY project.
-They are so useful and add an extra touch of pretty to your home decor.
+They are so useful and add an extra touch of prettiness to your home decor.